carlitoselmago/Piplayer/README.md

 # Piplayer
-A modular headless player for SBCs (Raspberry etc) with low cpu power in mind
+A modular headless lightweight player for SBCs (Raspberry etc) with low cpu power in mind

 ## Install

+It is not recommended to use conda as environment

 Run
 ```
 sudo bash install.sh
 ```

+## Compativle Formats

+### Audio

+- wav (recommended)
+- mp3

 ## How to use

 ```
-python piplayer beat.mp3 --loop
+python piplayer beat.wav --loop --gui
 ```